 The home, situated in Pirbright, Surrey, belongs to Jo Walker and her husband.
-Jo explains the background to the project.
-“We had lived here since the early 90’s and loved our home and its location.
+Jo explains the background of the project.
+“We had lived here since the early 90s and loved our home and its location.
 Our three children had grown up here and it held lots of special memories.
 Over recent years though I had longed for a bigger kitchen space.
 The existing kitchen was very small, and although it led out to a conservatory on the back of the home this had started leaking and was always either too cold to use in the winter or too warm in the summer so never got used.

 “We talked about moving to find somewhere that would give us the nice large family kitchen space we wanted but after an initial look around we decided we really did love it here so let’s find a way to create the space we wanted in our existing home.”

-The couple live in a conservation area so any designs would have to work within planning rules for such an area, but with an architect instructed they drew up plans for a single storey extension and were delighted to receive planning permission.
+The couple lives in a conservation area so any designs would have to work within planning rules for such an area, but with an architect instructed they drew up plans for a single storey extension and were delighted to receive planning permission.

 “We were so pleased when it was approved.
 With our family starting to grow again with the arrival of grandchildren the new bigger space would be the perfect hub in our home to share family times and socialise with friends.”

-With their builder instructed and work underway Jo started to think about the kitchen design.
+With their builder instructed and work underway, Jo started to think about the kitchen design.
 “When I started the search I was initially thinking we’d go for something very sleek and modern, but as I began looking at those options it just didn’t feel right.
 The house is full of Victorian features and while we wanted this new space to be open and modern it felt right to keep a design connection with the rest of the home’s spaces and find something with a more traditional edge.”

-Jo visited Howdens in Guildford and decided on their Fairford range which has traditional shaker style at its core but with a modern and clean approach.
+Jo visited Howdens in Guildford and decided on their Fairford range which has a traditional shaker style at its core but with a modern and clean approach.
 “Colour wise I wanted something quite sophisticated and smart and eventually chose the Charcoal finish.
 It felt grown-up and timeless and would contrast beautifully with the Silestone Calacatta Gold Eternal work surface I had my eye-on.”

 Jo then turned her attention to the floors.
 “Before the building work started we had already agreed on wood floors for the space.
 I felt tiles would be too cold in such a large area and by choosing wood we would be adding a more natural floor which would connect better with the original Victorian style of the home.”